-- A certified death certificate is filed.
+3. A certified death certificate is filed.

-sources, such as Vital Records, The Department of Health, a County Clerk, etc.
+A "certified" death certificate is one that is obtained from and certified by an official source, such as Vital Records, The Department of Health, a County Clerk, etc.

-- A petition is filed with the court to open probate proceedings.
+4. A petition is filed with the court to open probate proceedings.

 Many wills have what is known as a "self-proving affidavit" that attests to the